antzkr/LUKS-Mount-Bash-Function/README.md

     cont-close (container alias)

-Note: you do not have to specify the path to the container itself, only to it's location directory.
+1. You do not have to specify the path to the container itself, only to it's location directory.
 The bash function will automatically display a list of available containers to mount.

+2. Keyfiles are auto-loaded from the same path as the container (eg. luks-container.keyfile).
+The bash function will ask for a custom path if keyfile is not found.

 # LUKS Default Parameters:

 - Cipher: aes-xts-plain64
 - Key Size: 512 bits
-- Header Hashing: sha256
+- Header Hashing: sha2
+- 56
 - Passphrase Derivation: argon2id
 - Random Number Generator: /dev/urandom

 # DISCLAIMER

 Please review this bash function carefully.
-NEVER run a script blindly without understanding what it could do.
+NEVER run  script blindly without understanding what it could do.
 Don't trust me.
 Google around to find out more.
 Please research, research, research.

 # LEGAL